BSA A7/A10: Bert Hopwood, Herbert Perkins

 The A10 engine featured a 360-degree bolt-up crank with a roller drive-side main bearing and a corresponding white metal plain bush on the timing side.
 The big ends were shell type on split con-rods.
 A single Amal Type 276 carburettor metered the fuel at around 55-65mpg.

-The cylinder block and cylinder head was cast iron, but later sporting models ran with light aluminium alloy heads.
+Meanwhile, the cylinder block and cylinder head was cast iron, but later sporting models ran with light aluminium alloy heads.
 The primary chaincase was always aluminium alloy, and reasonably oil tight.

 The ignition was by magneto located at the rear of the engine and driven via a train of gears.
 The dynamo was located at the front of the crankcases and driven by a chain.
 Lubrication was via a gear driven pump inside the right side timing chest.